Coulomb Engineering of two-dimensional Mott materials: Methods

 The numerical advantage of the $GW$+DMFT approach compared to the Dual Boson method is that it does not involve so-called vertex corrections, which makes it substantially cheaper and allows us to explore larger parts of phase space even at low temperatures.
 Here, we use it to study the effect of $h/a$.
 At the same time, the neglect of vertex corrections is an approximation, which is potentially problematic for collective excitations on longer length scales.
 This is why we cut off the interaction after the nearest-neighbors in this model.
 The square lattice at half-filling has particle-hole symmetry, for the present investigation this, for example, means that the lower and upper Hubbard band should appear at the same (absolute) energy, which is used to estimate the error bars in figure~\ref{fig:DMFTGW:gaps}, coming from uncertainty in the analytical continuation.

 The results are shown in figures \ref{fig:DMFTGW:gaps} and \ref{fig:DMFTGW:DOS}.
-Just as in the main text, it is clear that a sufficiently strong $\epsenv$ can induce a insulator-metal transition.
+As in the Dual Boson results, the $\epsenv$ induced insulator-metal transition is clearly visible.
 Here, this transition occurs around $\epsenv=5$ for $h/a=0.6$ and $\epsenv=10$ for $h/a=1$.
 As $\epsenv$ increases, the Hubbard bands move towards the Fermi surface.

+\acknowledgments The authors thank P. Hofmann for useful discussions and K. Ghanem for the help with the stochastic continuation.
+The authors acknowledge the North-German Supercomputing Alliance (HLRN) for providing computing resources via project number hbp00047 that have contributed to the research results reported in this paper.
+D. S. and J. M. T. acknowledge support by the Austrian Science Fund (FWF) through project 'LinReTraCe' P 30213-N36.
+Some calculations were performed on the Vienna Scientific Cluster (VSC).
+G. S. acknowledges financial support from the DFG through the W\"urzburg-Dresden Cluster of Excellence on Complexity and Topology in Quantum Matter -- \textit{ct.qmat} (EXC 2147, project-id 39085490).
+T.W. acknowledges support from the DFG through QUAST (FOR 5249, No. 449872909) and via the Cluster of Excellence ``CUI: Advanced Imaging of Matter'' (EXC 2056, No. 390715994).